ErpNetDocs/tech/advanced/jobs.md

 # Jobs

-Jobs is a new system which allows @@name to automatically run processes such as document state changing or executing scheduled events, in non-busy hours without requiring any user interaction.
+Jobs is a system in @@name, which automatically runs processes.
+The types of processes, which are run include document state changing, executing scheduled events or similar.
+The jobs are run in non-busy hours without requiring any user interaction.

 ## How to Create and Configure a Job